vxltersmith/lyri/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-LYRI creates karaoke/music videos from audio tracks and lyrics.
+LYRI creates karaoke/music videos from audio tracks, musical video and optional lyrics of the song.
 It uses AI models for vocal separation and lyrics synchronization, with interfaces for Telegram and HTTP APIs.
+It can recognize and\or align lyrics with musical audio file, create astonishing subtitle or lyrics video as output.

+Project is the mostly core logic server and telegram bot as demo, any contributions are welcome

 ## Quick Start